pcjco/PyFuzzy-renamer/README.md

 ### Options

+*   **Type of inputs**

+    1. Files : Choices and Sources are representing files.
+This is the standard mode where renaming is applicable.
+    2. Strings : Choices and Sources are representing strings.
+Every options or actions related to files (renaming, deleting, full path, suffix) are not applicable.

 *   **View full path**

     When **source** strings are coming from file paths, the full path of files are shown in the **`Source Name`** and **`Renaming Preview`** columns.